adopted-ember-addons/ember-infinity/README.md

   hideOnInfinity=true}}
 ```

-Now, when the Infinity Model is fully loaded, the `infinity-loader` will hide itself and set `isDoneLoading` to true.
+Now, when the Infinity Model is fully loaded, the `infinity-loader` will hide itself and set `isDoneLoading` to `true`.

 ***Versions less than 1.0.0 called this property destroyOnInfinity***